makerdao/community/governance/polls/SparkLend Gnosis - Onboard sxDAI to SparkLend - April 8, 2024.md

 ## Review

-This poll allows the MakerDAO governance community to signal their support or opposition to adding sxDAI (Savings xDAI) to Spark Protocol on Gnosis with the parameters below:
+This poll allows the MakerDAO governance community to signal their support or opposition to adding sxDAI (Savings xDAI) to SparkLend on Gnosis with the parameters below:

 ### Spark Parameters